GaoyuanWu/JaxSSO/README.md

 ## Usage

 ### Installation
-Install it with pip: `pip install jax-sso`
+Install it with pip: `pip install JaxSSO`

 ### Dependencies
 JaxSSO is written in Python and requires: